Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Experiments

 \textbf{Quantitative analysis.} By referring to Table~\ref{tab1}, the DRU versions of EnlightenGAN basically surpass all the SOTA counterparts across four indicators by a large margin, which further demonstrates the superiority and practicality of DRU framework.
 The aim of low-illumination enhancement for anime scenery images is not simply to improve or raise the brightness.
 Even though RUAS attains the brightest results in Fig.~\ref{Fig3}, it performs the bottom in all metrics, which reveals that RUAS is unable to learn a rational illumination concept from the low-light images in trainDark, aligning with the discovery in~\cite{wang2024zero}.
 Note that Vanilla EnlightenGAN achieves better scores than other SOTA methods, followed by SCI.

 For simplicity, we refer to each DRU version of EnlightenGAN by its backbone below.
 ResNet50 and ResNet18 shows the first and second score for BRISQUE.
 ResNet18 and MobileNetV2 are ranked as the first and second for PIQE.
 ViT-B16 is the only one that reaches the best scores for PI and NIMA, respectively followed by ResNet50 and VGG13BN.

 Consequently, DRU-EnlightenGAN-ViT-B16 stands out among all the methods in terms of overall quality scores.
-This implies that the Transformer structure can exert a stronger generalization capacity than CNN in quantifying the illumination uncertainty.
+In particular, the self-attention mechanism in Transformer enables direct modeling of relationships between any positions in the image, allowing it to capture both local and non-local illumination variations.
+Compared with CNN-based backbones that rely primarily on local receptive fields, Transformer effectively models global luminance distribution.
+This capability is especially beneficial for low-illumination anime scenery images, where brightness variations can arise at multiple scales, from local dark patches to large areas of uneven illumination.
+Therefore, the global representation capability of ViT-B16 contributes to its superior performance on PI and NIMA metrics, implying that the Transformer structure can exert a stronger generalization capacity than CNN in quantifying illumination uncertainty.

+{\textbf{User study.}} We conduct a user study with 32 participants to evaluate the visual quality of anime scenes produced by each method.
+Participants select their preferred options from six candidates across 10 image sets, according to three criteria: appropriate brightness, naturalness of colors, and adherence to anime aesthetics.
+As summarized in Table~\ref{tab:user_study}, the average preference scores show that DRU-EnlightenGAN-ResNet18 outperforms all other methods, demonstrating the effectiveness of our framework in refining EnlightenGAN.